bleskomat/bleskomat-diy/README.md

 * The wire touched by the __red__ lead is the hot wire ("pwr")
 * Unplug the power supply again

-The next step is to wire in the USB car charger.
-The end of the car charger - the round metal part that can be pushed in - is the 12V DC in ("pwr").
-The two pieces of metal on the sides are the ground ("gnd").
-Connect a new red wire to the car charger's 12V DC in connector.
-Connect a new black wire to one of the car charger's ground connectors.
-Connect these new wires to the corresponding wires of the power supply.
-Plug-in a USB cable to the car charger (USB2/3 to micro USB).
-This micro USB connector will power the ESP32 device.

-Now connect the "pwr" and "gnd" wires of your coin acceptor to the corresponding wires of the power supply.
+Now use the [wiring diagram](#wiring-diagram) above as a guide to wire the ESP32 to the power supply.

+Note that powering the ESP32 via its micro USB port requires a regulated voltage of approximately 5V.
+The suggested step-down converter is the [XL4005](https://duckduckgo.com/?q=xl4005&t=canonical&iax=images&ia=images).
+It does a good job of keeping a steady voltage and doesn't generate much heat.

+Once you've connected the step-down converter to the power supply, use your multimeter to measure the voltage at the out pins.
+Use a small screwdriver to turn the screw on the little blue box.
+Turning the screw counter clockwise should lower the voltage, turning it the opposite direction should increase the voltage.
+Once you have the voltage set to 5V, you can connect the USB (F) adapter to the out pins.

+Use a standard USB to micro USB cable to connect the ESP32.

 #### Wiring the TFT Display

-Have a look at the [wiring diagram](#wiring-diagram-w-coin-acceptor) above or the following is a table of cable mappings for connecting the ESP32 to TFT Display:
+Have a look at the [wiring diagram](#wiring-diagram) above or the table of cable mappings below:

 |  ESP32       | TFT        |
 |--------------|------------|